Titans – Greek Mythology

 Before the Olympians, there were the Titans.
-Powerful rulers of the universe, the Titans were eventually overthrown by the Olympians and many were imprisoned in Tartarus.
-Here’s their story.
+Powerful rulers of the universe, the Titans were eventually overthrown and many were imprisoned in Tartarus.
+Let’s take a look at the forgotten pantheon of Greek mythology.

 Origins of the Titans

 The Titans were a group of gods that ruled the universe before the Olympians.
 They were the children of Gaia (earth) and Uranus (sky) and were strong, powerful beings.
-According to Hesiod, there were twelve Titans who were:
+According to Hesiod, there were twelve Titans.
+The narrative of the Titans being superseded by the Olympians is a central theme in Greek cosmogony (the origin of the universe) and theogony (the origin of the gods).
+This story is detailed most famously in Hesiod’s “Theogony,” a foundational text of Greek mythology.

 6. Phoebe: sister and wife of Coeus, her name means the shining one.
 Phoebewas associated with Diana, the Roman moon-goddess